 - 1. Election of twelve directors. - 2.
 Appointment of a firm of independent registered public accountants to serve as Independent Auditors. - 3.
-Amendment of UTC's Restated Certificate of Incorporation to increase authorized shares of Common Stock. - 4.
+Amendment to Restated Certificate of Incorporation to increase UTC's authorized shares of Common Stock. - 4.
 The shareowner proposals described in the accompanying Proxy Statement. - 5.
 Other business if properly raised.